katspaugh/tj-mode/README.md

 npm install -g tern-highlight
 ```

-You also need to enable the plugin in your `.tern-project` files:
+You also need to enable the plugin in the `.tern-project` file in the
+root of your project directory:

 ```JSON
 {